 Baseline: a strong understanding of the material and product flows in the economy and the waste management systems is required when crafting the policy.
 For example: what data on the amount of product placed on the market and amounts of waste generated are there?
-What compositional analyses of the waste stream are available?is less effective as it leads to confusion and a fragmented approach.Waste generated are there?
-What compositional analyses of the waste stream are available?Targets: EPR legislation sets targets tailored for each waste stream.
-These are crucial to success.
+What compositional analyses of the waste stream are available?

-Producer fees and eco-modulation: fees paid Regulatory requirements: producers and importers must manage their own material by producers or importers should cover the costs and product waste streams, be responsible for of the regulatory requirements, e.g., collection, taking back products from consumers after use, reuse, recycling, litter, disposal.
-In addition, provide collection infrastructure and cover the to affect consumption of in-scope products or end-of-life costs of their products.
-That should packaging, eco-modulation approaches can be include collection, reuse, recycling, disposal, litter used. clean-up, education and program administration.
-Which eco-modulation approaches should be Consider: how should the regulatory used?
-E.g. producers could be rewarded if requirements be enforced?
+Regulatory requirements: producers and importers must manage their own material and product wastes, be responsible for taking back products from consumers after use, and provide collection infrastructure and cover the end-of-life costs of their products. that should include collection, reuse: collection, reuse, recycling, disposal, litter clean-up, education and program administration.
+Consider: how should the regulatory requirements be enforced?

-Governance: mandatory schemes tend to be more effective than voluntary.
-A Producer Responsibility Organisation (PRO) is typically set up to manage compliance on behalf of producers.
+Governance: mandatory schemes ted to be more effective than voluntary.
+A producer responsibility organisation (PRO) is typically set up to manage compliance on behalf of producers.
 What stakeholders should be included on the managing board to represent all interests?

 Coordination: how can the scheme coordinate with existing municipal waste services and wider efforts to encourage reuse and refill schemes?
 Will the scheme be governed at the national or regional level to increase harmonization for producers and maximise efficiencies of scale?
-Evidence suggests that devolved coordination and organisation of the EPR scheme at the subnational level to municipalities or provinces is less effective as it leads to confusion and a fragmented approach.
+Evidence suggests that devolved coordination and organization of the EPR scheme at the subnational level to municipalities or provinces is less effective as it leads to confusion and a fragmented approach.